vader9911/Professional-README-Generator/output/README.md

 ## Installation

+run in node and refer to project's README

 ## Usage

+see installation

 ## License

-No license information available.
+This application is covered under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing

+ANY

 ## Tests

+no tests at this time

 ## Questions

-If you have any questions or need further assistance, feel free to [contact me on GitHub]().
+If you have any questions or need further assistance, feel free to [contact me on GitHub](vader9911).